 R2C worked with Belden Russonello Strategists to conduct a national public opinion poll and roundtables and interviews with criminal justice professionals.
-The results for the public survey were released in Americans’ Views on Public Defenders and the Right to Counsel and accompanying Message Guide.
+The results for the public survey were released in Americans’ Views on Public Defenders and the Right to Counsel and accompanying curso de marketing digital online.
 The results of the system actor research were presented in a report titled Engaging Key System Actors in Support of the Right to Counsel.
 Below is a summary of the messaging takeaways, including some passages taken directly from the report.
 Use the drop-down menu to see messaging highlights for the public and each stakeholder audience.

 For the most part, the messages to use when engaging various system actors are similar, and it will be useful to adopt an overarching message that will speak to any of the stakeholder groups.
 Differences among the groups—that may lead to tweaks in the messages— are described in the sections about each group in the drop-down menu.